-8.4 Personal data and confidentiality
+- 8.4 Personal data and confidentiality - 8.4.1 The GRETA report 2016 stated:

 'Article 127 of Law No. 108/2014 on the National Police states that police officers have a duty to safeguard the confidentiality of all personal data collected, kept and processed by the police to which they have access.